Master of Arts in Language and Linguistics

 Master of Arts, one year

 You can choose to take the Master of Arts (one year) instead of the Master of Arts (two years).
-You’ll find more information under each specialisation.
+You’ll find more information in the syllabus.